Professor-G/MicroLIA/docs/source/Gravitational Microlensing.rst

 .. math::
 	D = \frac{D_{LS}D_{L}}{D_{S}}

 where :math:`D_{LS}` is the distance between the lens and the source, :math:`D_{L}` the distance to the lens star, and :math:`D_{S}` the distance to the source.
-A display of this geometry is in 3.
+A display of this geometry is in Figure 3.
 Given the large distances involved, we can use the small angle approximation, and can also assume that the stars are point sources.
 Following is a derivation of the microlensing parameters assuming the event is a Point Source Point Lens (PSPL).

 From Figure 3, we can write the following lens equation: